19 Things To Do In Tempe For Business Travelers

 Tempe, Arizona, is a rising star among corporate travel destinations.
 Over the past two decades, Tempe has actively competed with bigger cities like New York and San Francisco for a share of business and leisure tourism.

 Located in the Phoenix metro area, Tempe is convenient to access via air travel and public transportation.
-Because of Tempe’s investments to draw more business travelers, it has a lot to offer as a destination for business meetings, conferences and employee retreats.
+Because of Tempe’s investments to draw more business travelers, it has a lot to offer as a destination for business meeting spaces, industry and leadership conferences and employee retreats.

 A business trip to Tempe doesn’t have to be all work.
 One of the benefits of corporate travel in Tempe is the ample selection of activities to enjoy in your downtime!
 Make the most of your stay by checking out these 19 must-see things to do in Tempe for business travelers.